-APPENDIX TO WATER BANK RULE 23
+APPENDIX TO WATER BANK RULE NO. 23

-Water Bank Curtailment: Stream Flow and Storage Conditions
+Water Bank Curtailment: Minimum Required Stream Flow, Storage, and Rio Grande Compact Status

-As provided in Water Bank Rule 23, attached to this table, delivery to Middle Rio Grande Conservancy District (MRGCD) Water Bank leases shall be curtailed under certain conditions.
-Curtailment shall occur based on the rates of natural flows in the river, as well as the amount of water in storage for irrigation use.
-Based on an analysis of these two variables, the general rule being followed is that curtailment should be expected when the natural flow of the Rio Grande drops below a level at which the MRGCD can no longer deliver water to all users within its system and supplemental storage is insufficient to complete the irrigation season.
-Under these conditions of limited water supply, water will be directed preferentially to persons who have not sold their pre-1907 water rights or who are relying on water rights of the MRGCD for irrigation.
-It should be noted, that this table is generic in scope and is designed to provide general information regarding circumstances likely to result in curtailment.
-However, natural flow sufficient to meet all users' needs varies, not only from year to year, but also throughout the course of the irrigation season.
+As provided in the Water Bank Rules attached to this table, delivery to MRGCD water bank users may be curtailed under certain conditions.
+Curtailment can occur based on the rates of natural flows in the river, the amount of water in storage for irrigation use, and Rio Grande Compact Articles VI, VII and VIII conditions.
+Based on an analysis of these three variables the general rule being followed is that curtailment should be expected when the natural flow of the Rio Grande drops below a level at which the MRGCD can no longer deliver water to all users within its system, supplemental storage is insufficient to complete the irrigation season, and/or Compact restrictions are impacting storage options at El Vado Dam.
+Under these conditions of limited water supply, water will be directed preferentially to irrigators who have not sold their pre-1907 water rights or who are relying on water rights of the MRGCD for irrigation.
+It should be noted that this table is generic in scope and is designed to provide general information regarding circumstances likely to result in curtailment.
+However natural flow sufficient to meet all users' needs varies not only from year to year, but also throughout the course of the irrigation season.
+Curtailment should be expected in any year, and possibly the entire year, when New Mexico is in an accrued debit status according to the articles of the Rio Grande Compact.